devangshrivastava/B21CS024/README.md

 15. XV6 uses a two-level page table structure.
 The top-level page table is pointed to by a register, and each entry in this table points to a page directory.

 16. Three shell commands are:
-ls: displays a list of files and directories in the current directory.
+--> ls: displays a list of files and directories in the current directory.
-cd: Changes the current working directory to the specified directory.
+--> cd: Changes the current working directory to the specified directory.
-cp: Copies files or directories from a source location to a destination.
+--> cp: Copies files or directories from a source location to a destination.

-17.
+17. In XV6, process synchronization is vital to prevent race conditions and ensure data consistency in a multi-process environment.
+Locks provide mutual exclusion for critical sections, semaphores control access to shared resources, and conditional variables allow processes to wait for specific conditions.
+These mechanisms safeguard against deadlocks, coordinate process execution, and maintain the integrity of shared data, contributing to the overall stability and reliability of the operating system.

+18. Interrupts play a crucial role in XV6 by allowing the operating system to respond to events asynchronously.
+When a hardware event or exceptional condition occurs, an interrupt is triggered, causing the CPU to suspend its current task and execute an interrupt service routine.
+XV6 handles interrupts by using an interrupt descriptor table.
+Significantly, interrupts enable efficient event-driven processing, supporting timely responses to external events and improving overall system responsiveness and functionality.

+19. Virtual memory in XV6 is a memory management technique that provides processes with an illusion of a larger address space than physically available.
+It is implemented using paging, where virtual addresses are mapped to physical addresses through page tables.
+This allows efficient use of physical memory and enables processes to execute in a contiguous address space.
+Advantages include improved process isolation, simplified memory allocation, and the ability to run larger programs than the available physical memory allows.

+20. In the XV6 boot process, the computer is powered on, and the firmware (e.g., BIOS) loads the bootloader (e.g., GRUB).
+The bootloader then loads the XV6 kernel from the storage device into memory.
+The kernel initializes essential data structures, sets up page tables, configures devices, and starts the first user-level process.
+Finally, control is transferred to the user process, marking the completion of the boot process and the initiation of the operating system's functionality.